romac/malachite/Docs/architecture/adr-001-architecture.md

 ### Overview of the Tendermint Consensus Implementation

 The consensus implementation consists of the following components:
-- Gossip Module
+- Networking Module
 - Host System
 - Consensus Driver
 - Multiplexer
 - Vote Keeper
 - Round State Machine

-The Gossip module is not described in this document.
-It ensures that all messages sent by correct processes are eventually delivered to all correct processes.
+This Specification Document describes the architecture of the Consensus Driver, Multiplexer, Vote Keeper and Round State Machine.

-This is required by the progress and termination of consensus.
+The Networking module ensures that all messages sent by correct processes are eventually delivered to all correct processes.
-It is likely that the Gossip module will be implemented as a separate crate.
+It is likely that it will be implemented as a separate crate.
 Its specification will be described in a separate document.

 The diagram shows the interactions between the consensus components and the external environment via the Context trait.
 The precise external APIs and interactions are still work in progress.
-It is likely that there exists a Builder/Proposer module that is responsible for building proposals that include transactions, state diffs and proofs.
+The Proposer Builder module is responsible for building proposals that include transactions, state diffs and proofs.
+Its purpose is to build complete proposals.
+When run by a proposer this may mean collecting batches of transactions from the mempool and the required proofs from a prover, and disseminating them to all other validators.
+When run by any validator it is responsible for validating transactions and proofs, receiving the consensus proposal and building a complete proposal, validating the state diffs, and making the proposal available to consensus engine:
-This module is also responsible for validating the proposals received by consensus.
+- via the `get_value()` method when the validator is the proposer for the given round

-This specification describes the components used by the consensus algorithm and does not cover the Builder/Proposer and the Gossip modules.
+- via the `proposal()` method when the validator is non-proposer The Proposer Builder module is not described in this document.
+It will be implemented as a separate crate.
+Its specification will be described in a separate document.

 ![Consensus SM Architecture Diagram](assets/sm_arch.jpeg)